Botox Training for Nurses

-In the UK a qualified nurse can attend the BOTOX training courses and provide the treatments on completion of the course .
+In the UK a qualified nurse can attend a BOTOX training course and provide the treatments on completion.
 With little regulation the entry is very straight forward, attend a recognised botox training course, get indemnity insurance and start your clinic.
 However botulinum toxins are prescription only medicines.
-A nurse will require a V300 prescribing qualification or assistance from a medical professional who is qualified as a prescriber.
+A nurse will require a V300 prescribing qualification to write a prescription or assistance from a medical professional (doctor, dentist, nurse, pharmacist) who can prescribe.

-Does the Botox® training need to be part of an aesthetic diploma for a nurse?
+Does the Botox® course need to be part of an aesthetic diploma for a nurse?

 No, the aesthetic diploma is an additional option.
-This can be completed after the initial course and is not mandatory; hence a 1 day course with the correct structure will provide the certification of training to start practicing.
+This can be completed after the initial course and is not mandatory; hence this course will provide the certification required to source insurance and start practicing.

 Benefits for nurses who complete the Botox® course